danbuckland/honest-poker/README.md

 # Honest Poker

-An 11 month long endeavour to build a web based multiplayer poker game in VR.
-It's called Honest Poker because I probably won't build any logic to prevent players from cheating!
+An endeavour to build a web based multiplayer poker game.
+It's called Honest Poker because building logic that would prevent players from cheating seems like a stretch goal!

 The goal of this project is to improve my JavaScript knowledge and make use of the tools, technologies and techniques that I learn throughout 2021.